Rubinsohl

 Rubinsohl (also referred to as Rubensohl) is a bridge convention that can be used to counter an opponent's intervention over a 1NT opening bid.
-After opponent's two-level overcall, all bids starting from 2NT are transfer bids to the next strain.
+After the opponent's two-level overcall, all bids starting from 2NT are transfer bids to the next strain.

 Origins

 The concept was introduced by Bruce Neill of Australia in a Bridge World magazine article in May 1983.
 Because he had based his concept on earlier work by Jeff Rubens on Rubens Advances and on Lebensohl, Neill named the treatment Rubensohl.
 However, from the fifth edition in 1994 onwards, The Official Encyclopedia of Bridge notes that Ira Rubin of the United States had devised similar methods earlier to replace Lebensohl and "...so Rubinsohl seems the appropriate name".

 Applications

-When playing Rubinsohl, the following applies after an opposing 2 (natural) overcall over partner's 1NT opening:
+When playing Rubinsohl, the following applies after an opposing 2 (natural) overcall over the partner's 1NT opening: